ludocode/onramp/core/cci/1-opc/README.md

 ## Types

-opC has signed and unsigned integer types, `void`, `struct`, `union`, `enum`, pointers and arrays.
+opC has all C99 signed and unsigned integer types, `void`, `struct`, `union`, `enum`, pointers and arrays.
 However, it has no function pointers, no multi-dimensional arrays, and no pointers to arrays.
 Additionally, the `const` and `volatile` qualifiers are ignored.

 These simplifications mean we do not have to store a real declarator list.
 The only items allowed in a declarator list before the final array size are pointers, so we can flatten the entire declarator list down to a pointer count and an array size.